I’m Becca, and I believe in the practice of working with your hands.

 What I’ve Created For You

 I guide a year-round sisterhood for creative women seeking to deepen their connection to their inner creative wisdom and the natural world called The Dabblist Collective.

 Every holiday season, I teach a program to get you back into the true spirit of the holidays and make beautiful gifts your loved ones will adore and cherish.

-I also mentor creative women looking to expand their blog and online presence for their businesses and talk about doing business by the cycles of the moon (with a dose of irreverent real talk) on The Lunar Lab Podcast.
+I also talk about doing business by the cycles of the moon (with a dose of irreverent real talk) on The Lunar Lab Podcast.

 Some of My Most Popular Posts